 One of the things I love most about Napa is when you find those wineries where they really seem to care about the beauty of wine and the uniqueness of how people experience it.
 I felt like Phifer Pavitt was one of those, and I am happy to add Bell Wine Cellars to that list as well.
-From the moment I arrived to the moment I left, I felt like I had been invited into the home of old friends and that we were just enjoying each others company as we discussed the poetry of wine.
+From the moment I arrived to the moment I left, I felt like I had been invited into the home of old friends and that we were just enjoying each other’s company as we discussed the poetry of wine.
 If you want to have this experience, then you can read on for all the information.

-- Winery is by appointment only
+- Visiting the winery is by appointment only

 - Call 3-4 weeks in advance in the summer, 1-2 weeks in advance during the rest of the year.

 Bell Cellars is located south of downtown Yountville on Washington Road, which parallels Highway 29.
-It is down at the end of a small road and the property it sits on is beautiful.
+It is down at the end of a small road, and the property it sits on is beautiful.
 When I arrived with my wife on our bicycles, I was greeted at the door and handed a glass of champagne to walk around with.

 I was fascinated as our guide Maggie was incredibly personable and knowledgeable about wine and the region’s history.